denten-papers/archive-bloomsbury/main.md

 > [@derrida_archive_1995, 10].

-In maintaining order, the archivist imposes a structure on the world, creating an organizing space within the archive and relegating perceived discarder without.
-The traditional archive collection thrives on the logic of exclusion: some things are in, others are out.
+In maintaining order, the archivist imposes a structure on the world, creating an organized space within the archive which.
+The archive draws a boundary between the ordered inside and the chaotic (by archival logic) and the disordered outside.
+A traditional archive collection thus thrives on the logic of exclusion: some things are in, others are out.
 In addition to preserving things---documents, artifacts, records, evidence---the archivist preserves a taxonomy---a lexicon, a way of ordering things.
-The archivist of the future may look at our libraries and wonder at the strange, simplistic perhaps, alien ways in which we have organized our stuff.[^foucault]
+The archivist of the future may look at our libraries and wonder at the strange, simplistic perhaps, and alien ways in which we used to organize our stuff.[^foucault]

-The principle of exclusion operates by different logics in the age of ubiquitous connectivity, cheap storage, and social media.
+The principle of exclusion operates by different logics in the age of ubiquitous connectivity, cheap storage, algorithmic sorting, and social media.
 The role of a culture critic is subsumed by the wisdom of the crowd.
 Instead of trusting one "expert" opinion, we increasingly rely on the aggregate opinions of many, through reviews and recommendations: if you like this you may also like this, others who liked X also usually like Y. The archive begins to contain multiple logics, multiple systems of classification that compete, undermine, and strengthen each other.
 The classification system is no longer the work of a single man, John Dewey; archive dwellers bring with them their own tags and categories.
 The digital archive encourages its participants to engage in this organizing activity.
-The archive managers extract value from it.
+The archive managers extract monetize tumultuous social engagement.
 The digital archive retains the trace of archive dwelling.
 All visitors and inhabitants of the archive become archivists themselves.
-Their searching and organizing activity is further commodified to add value to the catalog.
+Their searching and organizing activity is further commodified to extract value from the catalog.

-Furthermore, this inherently social activity is augmented by automated tools.
-Archivists in their own right, algorithmic crawlers, indexers, and classifiers learn from human behavior to collect, analyze, and catalog data on their own.
-Web crawlers follow links and disperse through the network to search for new material.
+Furthermore, the inherently social activity of archive dwelling is augmented by automated tools.
+Archivists in their own right, algorithmic crawlers, indexers, and classifiers learn from human behavior to collect, analyze, and catalog data on their own.[^crawl] Web crawlers follow links and disperse through the network to search for new material.
 Indexers begin the task of assigning keywords and categories.
 Supervised machine-learning classifiers apply existing categories, tagged by humans, to new collections.
 As the name implies, their task is to classify or to sort things into piles.
 These piles are then assigned labels that help humans sort through vast amounts of data.
 Unsupervised learning algorithms notice patterns that are not apparent to the human eye and mind.
-The so called "deep learning" algorithms mimic the neural structure of human brains to further aid in sorting and classification [@li_introduction_2008;
+The so called "deep learning" heuristics mimic the neural structure of human brains to further aid in sorting and classification [@li_introduction_2008; @flach_machine_2012; @schmidhuber_deep_2015].

-@flach_machine_2012; @schmidhuber_deep_2015].
+[^crawl]: See for example @gupta_relevant_2013.

 The simple task of using a search engine to find a piece of information belies the complex realities of the digital archive.
-Advances in storage media coupled with computational technique have made it possible to imagine a near feature in which everything can be stored and everything can be organized.
-Yet the history of the archive tells us that the exclusionary principle will continue to operate as long as the archive remains an instrument of economic and political power.
+Advances in storage media coupled with novel computational methodologies have made it possible to imagine a near feature in which everything can be stored and everything can be organized.
+The history of the archive warns otherwise.
+The exclusionary principle will continue to operate as long as the archive remains an instrument of economic and political power.
+The larger and more inclusive the archive, the more appealing it becomes as an instrument for control and subjugation of its dwellers.
 Machine intelligence extends and deepens human distinctions.
-Unlike a public archive, whose collection policies we can bring forth with a request, machine archivist operates opaquely, ushering what some have called the "black box society" and the "hidden logics of search" [@pasquale_hidden_2015].
-These new computational realities of an archive require archivists equipped with the sharp tools of critical theory, information science, and software engineering.
+Unlike the archivist who labors in public and follows legible collection policies, the swarm of algorithmic machine archivists operate in the dark, usually without decree or consent.
+Archive dwellers are moving towards what some have called a "black box society," governed by the "hidden logics of search" [@pasquale_hidden_2015].
+These new computational realities require archivists equipped with the sharp tools of critical theory, information science, and software engineering.
+The sauntering iron and the binding needle may be needed to occupy free and equitable archives, archives that are built in the open, archives suitable for human habitation.

 [^foucault]: In this regard see the Preface in @foucault_order_1971, xv-xxiv.

 ## Suggested Reading

-Derrida, Jacques, and Eric Prenowitz.
-1995.
-"Archive Fever: A Freudian Impression." *Diacritics* 25 (2): 9–63.

-Gitelman, Lisa.
-2014. *Paper Knowledge: Toward a Media History of Documents*.
-North Carolina: Duke University Press.

-Mbembe, Achille.
-2012.
-"The Power of the Archive and Its Limits."
-In *Refiguring the Archive*, 19–27.
-Springer Science & Business Media.

-Mayer-Schönberger, Viktor.
-2009. *Delete: The Virtue of Forgetting in the Digital Age*.
-Princeton: Princeton University Press.

-Pasquale, Frank.
-2015.
-"The Hidden Logics of Search."
-In *The Black Box
-Society: The Secret Algorithms That Control Money and Information*, 59–100.

-Richards, Thomas.
-1993. *The Imperial Archive: Knowledge and the Fantasy of Empire*.
-London, New York: Verso.

-Stoler, Ann Laura.
-2009. *Along the Archival Grain: Epistemic Anxieties and Colonial Common Sense*.
-Princeton, NJ: Princeton University Press.

-Vismann, Cornelia, and Geoffrey Winthrop-Young.
-2008. *Files: Law and Media Technology*.
-Stanford, Calif.: Stanford University Press.

-Qiu, Jack Linchuan.
-2009. *Working-Class Network Society Communication Technology and the Information Have-Less in Urban China*.
-Cambridge, Mass.:
-MIT Press.
+On the power of archives to create and to shelter themselves from memory read
+@derrida_archive_1995. @gitelman_paper_2014 and @vismann_files:_2008 examine
+documents and records from the perspective of media theory.
+@hamilton_refiguring_2012 is an important collection of essays on the archive in and beyond post-colonial studies.
+On the relationship between the archive and empire read @richards_imperial_1993; @mbembe_power_2012; and
+@peterson_power_2012. @qiu_working-class_2009 and @sundaram_pirate_2011 give
+the reader thorough ethnographic accounts of contemporary archival dwelling outside of Europe and North America. @mayer-schonberger_delete:_2009 and
+@pasquale_hidden_2015 explore the social and political consequences of algorithmic archive making.

 ## Bibliography